This page explains how to use Cloud SQL to enforce data residency requirements.

-- Set your data's storage location.
+- Set the storage location of your data.
 You can select the region when you create your Cloud SQL instance, or you can edit the region by editing an existing instance.

-- Use the cross-region read replica feature for Cloud SQL to ensure that you meet data residency standards for a designated region.
+- Use the cross-region read replica feature for Cloud SQL to help you meet data residency standards for a designated region.

 - Control the network locations where users can access data, as well as control cloud administrators' access to this data.